 - Hypertrophy: Hammer curls help increase bicep size.

 - Strength & Endurance: Dumbbell hammer curls allow the muscle to be under tension for a longer period than when performing barbell bicep curls, increasing muscle endurance and making you stronger.

 - Strong Wrists and Grip: Hammer curls improve wrist stability and strengthen your grip, much needed when lifting heavy and engaging in other compound moves.

 - Safety: Another positive is that your wrists and elbows are less likely to be strained as it’s a more controlled movement.

-- Simple: The Hammer Curl is a straightforward and simple movement.
+- Simplicity: The Hammer Curl is a straightforward and simple movement.
 You just need a pair of dumbbells.

 How to Do Dumbbell Hammer Curls

 - Stand with your feet shoulder-width apart with your knees slightly bent

 - Grab a pair of dumbbells and hold them with a neutral grip so that your palms face your body and the dumbbells hang down at your sides.
 This is what differentiates dumbbell bicep curls with hammer curls, where your palms face forward

 - Slowly flex at the elbows and curl the weights up while keeping your upper arms steady and your elbows close to your body

 - Pause for a second at the top and lower the dumbbells to the initial position in a controlled manner